Exotic Ants of the Southeastern United States [Southeastern ants] [Southeastern ants-Pests]

 Pseudomyrmex elongatus (Mayr) (FL) (introduced?-Costa Rica, Jamaica)

-Pseudomyrmex gracilis (Fabricius) (AL, FL, LA, MS) (introduced-Mexico or Central America, pest?)
+Pseudomyrmex gracilis (Fabricius) (AL, FL, LA, MS, SC) (introduced-Mexico or Central America, pest?)

 Solenopsis invicta Buren (AL, AR, FL, GA, LA, MO, MS, NC, SC, TN) (introduced-Brazil, pest)